BAL Outflow in Quasar B0254-3327B: Analysis and Comparison with Other Extreme UV Outflows: Acknowledgements

 \section{Acknowledgements}

 We thank Dr. J. Michael Shull and Dr. Kirk Korista for their input and advice, and Dr. Paola Rodriguez Hidalgo for her insight.
+We also thank the anonymous reviewer for their valuable input.
 We acknowledge support from NSF grant AST 2106249, as well as NASA STScI grants AR-15786, AR-16600, and AR-16601.
 This research has made use of the NASA/IPAC Extragalactic Database (NED), which is funded by the National Aeronautics and Space Administration and operated by the California Institute of Technology.